mixja/mixja.github.io/_posts/2015-08-28-dpdk-on-an-intel-nuc.md

 GRUB_CMDLINE_LINUX_DEFAULT="default_hugepagesz=1G hugepagesz=1G hugepages=1"
 {% endhighlight %}

-Both examples above allocate 1GB of memory to hugepages.
+Both examples above allocate 1GB of memory in total to hugepages.
 In my case, I allocated a single 1GB hugepage.

 Next you need to update your Grub configuration.
 Note these instructions are for Fedora.